Los Bañales: The elevated section of the aqueduct: the great pillars

 The aqueduct is one of the most outstanding elements of the archaeological site of Los Bañales.
 It is a work, which, despite its apparent coarseness, is a key example of Roman aqueducts in Spain due to its constructive system.

-It extends from Puy Foradado - a name suggesting that it was drilled for the passage of water - saving a small depression of about 350 m, resting on a rocky ridge, partly elevated on pillars and in others points for a channel carved into the rock itself -specus-, to access the city of Los Bañales at some point yet to be determined.
+It extends from Puy Foradado - a name suggesting that it was drilled for the passage of water - saving a small depression of about 350 m, resting on a rocky ridge, partly elevated on pillars and in other points for a channel carved into the rock itself -specus-, to access the city of Los Bañales at some point yet to be determined.

 In this elevated part of the aqueduct, 32 of the more than 70 pillars that it was supposed to have are conserved, built with sandstone ashlars from the area, in variable number and thickness in each pillar, depending on the necessary height, placed dry one on another and ingeniously supported on the stratum of sandstones that emerges in the area and in which the foundation boxes needed to balance each pillar on the ground were worked.

 The upper ashlar of each pillar has a "U" -shaped recess that would serve to support the lintel that would hold the channel -or pipe- that would transport the water and about 90 cm from the crowning of each pillar a horizontal perforation appears from side to side that would allow there to be a system of propping for the support of the lintel in the center of the span between each two pillars.

 The elevated section of this aqueduct was complemented by sections of specimens carved into the rock itself - some meters of this system have been found-, taking advantage of the slope of some hills, maintaining the necessary level and with the appropriate slope for the continuity of the water transit.
-Taking into account the dimensions to which the different elements of the route are located, it has been calculated that the entire aqueduct maintained a constant slope of less than 0.1% -a meter of difference for each kilometer of travel-, which makes a difference of height between pillars of a few millimeters.
+Taking into account the dimensions to which the different elements of the route are located, it has been calculated that the entire aqueduct maintained a constant slope of less than 0.1% a meter of difference for each kilometer of travel, which makes a difference of height between pillars of a few millimeters.

 There is a local legend that attributes the construction of the aqueduct to the Devil.